 Antinuclear Antibodies (ANA) Comprehensive Blood Test Panel

-An ANA Blood Test or ANA panel detects antibodies associated with SLE and mixed connective tissue disease.
+The ANA blood test or ANA panel detects antibodies associated with SLE and mixed connective tissue disease.
 Anti-Sm is highly specific for SLE.
 Anti-RNP is found with a variety of rheumatoid diseases.
 RNP, Sm, SS-A, SS-B, Scl-70, and Jo-1 are extractable nucleoprotein complexes found in the nucleus and/or cytoplasm of substrate cells.

 The antinuclear antibodies blood test does not require the patient to fast or do any other preparatory tasks before giving blood for the test.
 Patients may take their medications and dietary supplements as usual before the test.
 The test blood sample does not need to be taken at any particular time of the day.